Fort Worth Water Quality at a Glance

 Frequently Asked Questions

-Is Fort Worth’s tap water safe to drink?
+Is Fort Worth tap water safe to drink in 2026?

-Fort Worth’s tap water meets most federal drinking water standards but has significant concerns.
-The city’s North and South Holly Water Treatment Plants exceed EPA PFAS limits, with PFHxS levels at 15.1 and 13.8 parts per trillion (above the 10 ppt limit).
-These “forever chemicals” serve 1.3 million people.
+Fort Worth’s tap water meets most federal drinking water standards but carries significant concerns.
+The North and South Holly Water Treatment Plants exceed EPA PFAS limits, with PFHxS levels at 15.1 and 13.8 parts per trillion respectively (above the 10 ppt EPA limit).
+These forever chemicals affect water serving 1.3 million people across the Fort Worth service area.

 What is Fort Worth doing about PFAS contamination?

-Fort Worth is taking multiple actions to address PFAS “forever chemicals” contamination:
+Fort Worth is taking several actions to address PFAS forever chemicals contamination ahead of the EPA’s 2029 compliance deadline:

-Legal Action: Suing Department of Defense and manufacturers for over $420 million to fund treatment upgrades
+• Legal Action: Suing the Department of Defense and manufacturers for over $420 million to fund treatment upgrades

-Ongoing Monitoring: Regular PFAS testing and public reporting of results
+• Ongoing Monitoring: Regular PFAS testing with public reporting of results

-Industrial Controls: New policies restricting PFAS discharge from industrial sources into wastewater treatment
+• Industrial Controls: New policies restricting PFAS discharge from industrial sources into the wastewater treatment system

 What are Fort Worth’s current water restrictions?

-Fort Worth maintains year-round conservation measures with additional restrictions during drought levels:
+Fort Worth maintains year-round conservation measures with additional restrictions during declared drought levels:

 • Twice weekly watering based on address